OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/paraboloid-tutorial.rst

     top.driver = SomeDriver()

-For this very simple tutorial, we will just use the default which is `Driver`. ( `Driver` also serves as the base class for all `Drivers`. ) `Driver` is the simplest driver possible, running a `Problem` once.
+For this very simple tutorial, we do not need to set a `Driver`, we will just use the default, built-in driver, which is
+`Driver`. ( `Driver` also serves as the base class for all `Drivers`. ) `Driver` is the simplest driver possible, running a `Problem` once.